cwathen/Archaeology_Timeline/Chronotime.README.md

 # Kappa / timeline of events occuring between two chronological periods and two different sites.

+# This can be applied to any timeline and it does not matter how large or small.
+It's applications are not only for archaeology but can be used to create work schedules etc.
+#use this library to start off
 library(vistime)

 #using the text of event, etc. will let you edit it to your specific dates.
 This library requires a month and date so if you are like me and care only about years, then you can use 01-01.

+#Event = Chronological age
+#Group = how you want to group the years together, for instance, by site, by geographical area, etc.
+#Start = the start date (YEAR-MONTH-DATE), use 01-01 if month-date are unknown or unspecified
+#End = the end date (YEAR-MONTH-DATE), use 01-01 if month-date are unknown or unspecified

 data <- read.csv(text="event,group,start,end
  Viking Age,Chronology,0800-01-01,1050-01-01